Analyse these two craft show display photos for lessons you can apply when you design your own booth.

 Click below to see contributions from other visitors to this page...

 General Craft Display Tips and Concepts

-Here are some tips on showing your items off at a craft show.
-I have found that when it comes to craft displays the simpler the better in setting the stage. …
+Here are some tips on showing your items off at a show.
+I have found that when it comes to craft displays, simpler is better in setting the stage. …

 Specific Craft Booth Display Ideas